 - To help people with mental disorders and/or addictions access medical treatment rather than place them in the criminal justice system due to illness related behaviors.

 The Michigan CIT is a statewide partnership dedicated to the advancement of CIT at local and state levels.
 The Michigan CIT Team supports the basic goals of CIT International:

 - Increase access to treatment for people with mental health and substance use disorders in the criminal legal system, including expansion of pre‐booking diversion programs

 - Advocate for CIT development at local, regional, and state levels through the use of councils, legislature, annual state conference, and funding

-The Oakland County CIT training is a 40-hour comprehensive training provided to law enforcement on mental health.
+The CIT Oakland training is a 40-hour comprehensive training provided to law enforcement on mental health.
 The goal of the training is to teach officers to de-escalate situations where an individual is in crisis.
-This training is a collaborative effort between Oakland Community Health Network, local law enforcement agencies, and local agencies.
+This training is a collaborative effort between Oakland Community Health Network, OCC CREST, local law enforcement agencies, and behavioral health providers.